Teatek/gdscript-extended-lsp.nvim/README.md

 - Documentation support for Godot using LSP (inside Neovim or Godot).
 - Search documentation class (with auto completion)
+- Jump to declaration, definition, or documentation (`gd` by default)
 - Jump to file on `res://resource/path` with `gf`
-- Telescope integration (search for documentation class)
+- Telescope and snacks integration (search for documentation class)

 [gdscript-extended-lsp-demo.webm](https://github.com/user-attachments/assets/52cc29db-2612-4bfd-b963-3217cdb2f3be)